goadesign/pulse/pool/README.md

 The `DispatchJob` method returns an error if the job could not be dispatched.
 This can happen if the pool is full or if the job key is invalid.

+### Dispatching A Message

+The `DispatchMessage` method sends a keyed, fire-and-forget message to the worker currently assigned by the pool hash ring.
+Messages do not create jobs, write job payloads, or require a worker to own a job with the same key.
+They are intended for short-lived work where the key should provide stable routing and load distribution across workers.
+A message handler can return `ErrRequeue` to leave the message pending for redelivery; any other error is treated as terminal.

 ### Notifications

 Nodes can send notifications to workers using the `NotifyWorker` method.
-The method takes as input a job key and a notification payload.
-The notification payload is passed to the worker's `HandleNotification` method.
+The method takes as input an existing job key and a notification payload.
+The notification payload is passed to the `HandleNotification` method of the worker that currently owns the job.

 ### Stopping A Job